An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 except ZeroDivisionError as e:

-logging.error("Attempted to divide by zero.")
+logging.error("Attempted to divide by zero.", exc_info=True)

 return "undefined"